silastittes/rdmc/README.md

 The code below is a reimplementation of [Kristin Lee's original DMC example.](https://github.com/kristinmlee/rdmc/blob/master/dmc_example.md), using the same example data.

-If this package is used, *please* cite Lee and Coop (2017), and share a link this page.
-A preprint should be available to cite the r package in the near future.
+A manuscript describing this package is in revision.
+An earlier version is available [here](https://www.biorxiv.org/content/10.1101/2020.04.22.056150v1).
+If the package is used, *please* cite Lee and Coop (2017).
+Full citation information is available from the R package (after installation) by running the command `citation("rdmc")`.

 ## Usage

 ```

-devtools::install_github(repo = "silastittes/rdmc")
 library(rdmc)
 library(ggplot2)
 library(cowplot)